mikisvaz/rbbt/index.md

 What is Rbbt?
 -------------

-Rbbt stands for "Ruby Bioinformatics Tool-box".
+Rbbt stands for "Ruby Bioinformatics Toolkit".
 It is a framework for software development in bioinformatics.
 It covers three aspects:

 * Developing functionalities